 In a search for quick and easy content that doesn’t take a lot of thought and gets clicks we present: The Quarter Rat Video Creator Recommendations.
 Independent creators producing original quality content for the web.
 If you’re a fan of obscure or lesser known YOUTUBERS you may want to check some of these out.

-Sergei Sputnikoff was born in the U.S.S.R.
-(Ukraine) in 1971 and moved to the U.S. in 1999.
+Sergei Sputnikoff was born in the former U.S.S.R. (now a part of Ukraine) in 1971 and moved to the U.S. in 1999.
 He has a catalog of hundred of videos covering his childhood in the final days of the Soviet Union, the opening up and change that happened over the course of less than a decade.
 He shares many fond childhood memories that dispel or at least explain many of our western impressions of the Soviets.
 At times he discusses life in his new home Michigan, USA.
 For the channel’s 52,000 subscribers, he puts out regular well produced videos.
 A playlist of five videos devoted just to being 15 years old in 1986 in Kiev during the Chernobyl disaster.

 Observations both positive and negative, and first impressions of the West.
 I enjoy his recollections about life in the Ukraine.
 Playlists covering all aspects, Soviet autos, housing, currency, humor, leadership and many others.
 On a rare occasion, he will inject his own political views.
 I’ve watched videos of other Tubers who were from the former Communist block countries who speak very bitterly of their experiences, denouncing it all and sounding like a Regan Republican.